 Please keep in mind that there is less space in Italy.
 Homes and rooms are generally smaller than what you may be used to.
 Your host will supply you with clean towels and bed sheets once a week.
 You should air your room daily and keep it neat and orderly.
 (Italians have very high standards of neatness.)
-Hosts are not expected to pick up your clothes and books in order to clean it (usually once a week) – although you may find some host mothers who do so!
+Hosts are not expected to pick up your clothes and books in order to clean it (usually once a week).

 Dos and Don’ts:

-- Do: Find out what day your host mother usually cleans your room to avoid misunderstandings.
+- Do: Find out what day your host usually cleans your room to avoid misunderstandings.

 - Don’t: Friends and family cannot stay for the night unless they are invited by your host.